-Hanging by the Football totals 3.367 meters above sea level to discuss the Inca Garcilaso de la Vega Stadium, house Real Atletico Garcilaso Civil Association and Club Sportivo Cienciano in the Peruvian city of Cusco, Peruvian constitution declared as the historical capital of the country.
+Hanging by the Football It amounts to 3.367 meters above sea level to talk about Estadio Garcilaso in the Peruvian city of Cusco, Peruvian constitution declared as the historical capital of the country.

-Cusco was once the capital of the Inca Empire and one of the most important cities in the Viceroyalty of Peru.
+Cusco was formerly the capital of the Inca Empire and one of the most important cities of the Viceroyalty of Peru.
 World Heritage Site in 1983 by Unesco, usually it called, due to the large number of monuments that has, as the “Rome of America”.
 Is the gateway to one of the wonders of the world, Machu Picchu.